Amy Pleasant: Exhibitions

+From October 20, 2022 – January 8, 2023, a maquette called Torso II was on display at the Connections: The Power of Objects exhibition at the Robert W Woodruff Library.
+The maquette was created by artist Amy Pleasant to cast the twelve foot tall bronze outdoor sculpture that will be situated between the Quad and Cox Hall on Emory's campus starting April 2023.

 Awards

 Pleasant has been the recipient of a number of awards in recognition of her art, including both the prestigious Guggenheim Fellowship in 2018 as well as the 2018 South Arts Southern Prize and State Fellowship for the State of Alabama.

 In December 2015, Pleasant was announced as one of only 25 recipients of the 2015 Joan Mitchell Foundation Painters & Sculptors Grant, which acknowledges painters and sculptors creating work of exceptional quality through unrestricted career support.

 Other awards include the Mary Hambidge Distinguished Artist Award (2015) and Individual Art Fellowships from both the Cultural Alliance of Birmingham (2008) and the Alabama State Council on the Arts (2003, 2019).